PratheepNatarajan/pratheep_blog/navigation/retrospective.md

 - Add more features to adventureGame using N@TM feedback
 - Understand the game at a deeper level to make significant changes to the project

-- 0.93/1 because I talked about improving adventureGame using N@TM feedback while providing a clear path to follow in CompSci
+- Overall, I believe my grade would be 0.93/1 because I talked about improving adventureGame using N@TM feedback while providing a clear path to follow in CompSci

 ### Total

-- 4.54/5
+- 4.57/5